Sequestration

 Following this, you will be appointed a Trustee who will immediately assess the worth or your assets, your income and your expenditure; allowing them to release cash to your creditors.

 As soon as you are declared bankrupt, you won’t have to deal with your creditors.
-However, it takes up to sixty days for them to be informed of your sequestration.

 How can I get a certificate of sequestration?

 A Certificate of Sequestration can only be issued by an Insolvency Practitioner or Money Advisor.
 They will only provide you with a certificate if they believe you can no longer pay your creditors and sequestration will be the best solution for you.
-We can issue a Certificate of Sequestration to qualifying clients – contact us today for more information on organisations that can do this for you.

 How long does sequestration last?